iPlantCollaborativeOpenSource/TNRS/tnrs3_db_scripts/import_dwcExample/readme.txt

 					library of infraspecific rank indicators and their variants and will attempt to standardize any variant abbreviations.
-Leave blank if taxon is at rank of species or higher. infraspecificEpithet	Required if taxon is subspecies, variety, forma, etc.  Subgeneric taxa such as section and series (e.g., Psychotria sect.
+Leave blank if taxon is at rank of species or higher. infraspecificEpithet	Required if taxon is subspecies, variety, forma, etc.  Tribes and subgeneric taxa such as section and series
+					(e.g., Psychotria sect.
 Notopleura) can be entered by leaving specificEpithet NULL, entering the rank indicator in infraspecificRank and epithet infraspecificEpithet. infraspecificRank2	*Required if name is an infraspecific quadrinomial (e.g., "Silene laciniata ssp. major var. angustifolia").
-Will be taxa of ranks variety, forma, subforma, etc. Not directly equivalent to any Darwin Core term.
+These will be taxa of ranks variety, forma, subforma, etc. Not directly equivalent to any Darwin Core term.
 Controlled vocabulary as per abbreviations as used in the ICBN Vienna code (http://ibot.sav.sk/icbn/main.htm; see esp.
 Section 5):
-					"var.", "subvar.", "fo.", "subfo.". infraspecificEpithet2	*Required if taxon is an infraspecific quadrinomial (see infraspecificRank2, above).
+					"var.", "subvar.", "fo.", "subfo.", "cv.". infraspecificEpithet2	*Required if taxon is an infraspecific quadrinomial (see infraspecificRank2, above).
 Not directly equivalent to any Darwin Core term.
 If used, infraspecificRank2 as well as all higher taxonomic name